 This year’s conference theme, “Architects of Tomorrow,” will focus on visionary leaders who imagine and build a future that is rich in innovation and collaboration and full of hope—a future where problems are solved, questions are answered, and confusion gives way to clarity.

 The conference will equip attendees to create their own visionary path.
 Key speakers—visionaries in their own fields—will inspire the more than 325 people who attend locally, and the more than 100,000 people who will attend the event live in Atlanta or at hundreds of other simulcast locations in more than 20 countries.

-The Mel Bedwell Small Business Person Award luncheon, slated for May 4 at the Museum Center at 5ive Points, will kick off a monthlong focus on the contributions of small business to the economic well-being of Cleveland/Bradley County.
+The annual Mel Bedwell Small Business Person Award luncheon, slated for May 2, will kick off a monthlong focus on the contributions of small business to the economic well-being of Cleveland/Bradley County.
 Highlighting the luncheon is recognition of an outstanding small business person in the community, recognized for his/her success in six areas: staying power, growth in number of employees, increase in sales, innovativeness of product or service offered, response to adversity, and evidence of contributions to the community.

 Nomination forms for this award are available at the Chamber of Commerce or by emailing Bernadette Douglas at email@example.com.

 Nestled in the heart of the Ocoee Region in Southeast Tennessee lies Cleveland/Bradley County, Tennessee.
 Here a small-city feeling mixes with progressive business, excellent medical, educational and cultural facilities, and thriving industry to create an ideal place to live, work, raise a family and even retire.
 The community offers a seasonal climate, major transportation advantages, a diversified economy, traditional family values and a natural playground set against a picturesque backdrop.
 What more could you want?